yoasif/yoasif.github.io/_posts/2025-05-07-firefox-forever.markdown

 Scary times.

-The US Government *really* wants [Google to sell Chrome](https://www.theverge.com/news/626502/trump-doj-recommends-google-breakup-antitrust-search-chrome).
+The US Government also wants [Google to sell Chrome](https://www.theverge.com/news/626502/trump-doj-recommends-google-breakup-antitrust-search-chrome).
 Yahoo (remember those guys?) [wants to buy it](https://www.theverge.com/policy/655975/yahoo-search-web-browser-prototype-google-trial-antitrust-chrome).

-Unfortunately, we probably need to pay attention to what is happening to Chrome now that Firefox is in actual crisis.
+Unfortunately, we probably need to pay attention to what is happening to Chrome now that Firefox is in crisis.
 Does anyone really believe that wresting control from Google to Yahoo is going to make Chrome *good*?
 You think [Perplexity](https://www.theverge.com/policy/654835/perplexity-google-antitrust-trial-remedies-chrome) would be a good steward of the Chromium codebase?
 [Perplexity](https://techcrunch.com/2025/04/24/perplexity-ceo-says-its-browser-will-track-everything-users-do-online-to-sell-hyper-personalized-ads/)?

 (If you didn't visit the link, it is about Perplexity's CEO talking about how their browser is going to track everything you do online so that they can sell hyper personalized ads.)